 I returned to Vietnam for the second time 3 years later.
-After I left Cambodia, I stayed for a while in Ho Chi Minh City.
-My American friend who was living there hosted me for a week.
+I took a bus from Cambodia to Ho Chi Minh City and stayed there for a while.
+My American friend who was living in the city hosted me for a week.
 I also stayed with Amy, a Vietnamese girl I met on Couchsurfing.
-She was supposed to stay with me in Malaysia during her work trip to the country, but we couldn’t meet due to unforeseen circumstances.
-Instead, she ended up hosting me first!
+She was supposed to stay with me in Malaysia during her business trip to the country, but we couldn’t meet due to unforeseen circumstances.
+She ended up hosting me first instead!

 1. I don’t mind travelling alone

 In 2013, I wanted something different in my life.
 I wanted to do something that would push me out of my comfort zone, so I did my first solo trip that year.
 It wasn’t so bad.